 The self-assessment provides the employee with the opportunity to contribute significantly to improving both their own performance and the working relationship with the supervisor.
 The employee's insights and perspective about the responsibilities required for the position, the employee's contributions to CCC, and any development activities that have been accomplished over the past year are valuable.
-The self-assessment form is designed to provide time for the employee's progress toward established goals and realistically plan for the future.
+The self-assessment form is designed to provide time for the employee and the supervisor to look back over the employee's past performance and the employee's progress toward established goals and realistically plan for the future.
 The self-assessment encourages pride in the employee's accomplishments and candidness about the employee's weaknesses.
 It is important to be frank and open during the discussions.